fivestack/qlik-sense/README.md

 # Overview

-This library is being developed so that Qlik Sense applications can be worked into a larger python workflow more easily.
+This library allows users to work with Qlik Sense applications in a larger python workflow more easily.
 While Qlik's API could be used directly, this streamlines the process.

+#### Disclaimer:

+This library, and its maintainer, have no affiliation with QlikTech.
+Qlik support agreement does not cover support for this application.

 # Requirements